Jump to Section

 National Association of Personal Financial Advisors (NAPFA)

 The National Association of Personal Financial Advisors may come up in some of your searches for an advisor.
 NAPFA advisors are all fee-only financial advisors.
-However, if you’re trying to find a fiduciary investment advisor, you will need to do some extra homework to ensure the professional is also a registered investment advisor.
+However, if you’re trying to find a fiduciary advisor, you will need to do some extra homework to ensure the professional is also a registered investment advisor.

 As previously mentioned, many fee-only advisors are also fiduciaries, but it isn’t a requirement.

 NAPFA can be a useful resource for some individuals, particularly investors just starting out, but it’s not going to include all the firms in your search location.
-For several reasons, many fee-only fiduciaries (including Darrow Wealth Management) choose not to become members of NAPFA.
-Therefore, it’s important to search more than one website for an investment advisor.

-Asking your other advisors, friends, family, or co-workers for referrals
+Asking your other advisors, friends, family, or coworkers for referrals

 A personal referral to a fiduciary financial advisor from someone you know can be one of the most effective ways to find an advisor, but it isn’t fool-proof.
 As discussed, due to the complexity and jargon of the industry, investors don’t always know if their money manager is a fiduciary or how they’re paid.